FAIRplus/the-fair-cookbook/content/home.md

 # FAIR Cookbook

+**Created by researchers and data managers professionals, the FAIR Cookbook is an online resource for the Life Sciences with recipes that help you to make and keep data Findable, Accessible, Interoperable and Reusable (FAIR).**

 <!-- ## The official site -->

 <!-- Visit [https://fairplus.github.io/the-fair-cookbook](https://fairplus.github.io/the-fair-cookbook) to see the web friendly **work-in-progress** version of the **FAIR Cookbook**.